jaclu/tmux-keybtest/README.md

 sequence can be sent when pressing a key, this is unfortunately not always the case.

-The most poorly suported key seems to be PrtScr/SysRq So far I have not tested two terminals that interprets it the same way, especially when using modifiers.
-Luckily I doubt many will use that key, so it shouldnt be much of an issue, but it is a good example how terminals differs.

 If the Operating System or terminal binds some keys, they will not be detected by tmux.
 Sometims it is possible to disable such usages of a key that would make